310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 Hmmm… Well, even if they’re just a bunch of troublemakers, we should be on the lookout just in case.

 Yeah.
-For the time being, I’ll leave it to the B squad of the combat branch to deal with the intruder.
+For the time being, I’ll leave it to the B squad of the battle branch to deal with the intruder.
 {% endbubble %}

 {% img /img/es/eventstory/supervillain/tetoraorigcg.jpg %}